-'''

-8) generate the keyChange value based on the secret

-authKey of the clone-from user and the secret key

-to be used for the new user.
-Let us call this
+- 8) generate the keyChange value based on the secret authKey of the clone-from user and the secret key to be used for the new user.
+Let us call this akcValue. - 9) GET(usmUserSpinLock.0) and save in sValue. - 11) GET(usmUserPulic) and check it has randomValue2.

-akcValue.

-9) GET(usmUserSpinLock.0) and save in sValue.

-10) SET(usmUserSpinLock.0=sValue,

-usmUserAuthKeyChange=akcValue

-usmUserPublic=randomValue2)

-11) GET(usmUserPulic) and check it has randomValue2.

 If not, repeat steps 9-11.

 If the new user will never use authentication:

 12) SET(usmUserAuthProtocol=usmNoAuthProtocol)

 Finally, activate the new user:

 13) SET(usmUserStatus=active)

-The new user should now be available and ready to be

-used for SNMPv3 communication.
-Note however that access

-to MIB data must be provided via configuration of the
+The new user should now be available and ready to be used for SNMPv3 communication.
+Note however that access to MIB data must be provided via configuration of the SNMP-VIEW-BASED-ACM-MIB.

-SNMP-VIEW-BASED-ACM-MIB.
+'''

 The use of usmUserSpinlock is to avoid conflicts with

-another SNMP command responder application which may
+another SNMP command generator application which may

 also be acting on the usmUserTable.

-::= \{ usmUser 2 \}
+::= { usmUser 2 }

 usmUserEntry

 OBJECT-TYPE

 SYNTAX

 UsmUserEntry

 MAX-ACCESS not-accessible

-STATUS

 current

 DESCRIPTION "A user configured in the SNMP engine's Local

 Configuration Datastore (LCD) for the User-based

 Security Model.

 { usmUserEngineID,

+INDEX

 usmUserName

-}

 ::= { usmUserTable 1 }

 UsmUserEntry ::= SEQUENCE

+{

+usmUserCloneFrom RowPointer, usmUserAuthProtocol usmUserAuthKerob

+SnmpEngineID,

+usmUserEngineID

+usmUserAuthProtocolAutonomousType,usmUserAuthKeyChangeKeyChange,

+usmUserOwnAuthKeyChange KeyChange,

+usmUserPrivProtocol AutonomousType,

+usmUserPrivKeyChange KeyChange,

+usmUserOwnPrivKeyChange KeyChange,

+usmUserPublicOCTET STRING,usmUserStorageTypeStorageType,usmUserStatusRowStatus

+}

+usmUserEngineID OBJECT-TYPE

+SYNTAX SnmpEngineID

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION "An SNMP engine's administratively-unique identifier.

+In a simple agent, this value is always that agent's

+own snmpEngineID value.

+The value can also take the value of the snmpEngineID

+of a remote SNMP engine with which this user can

+communicate.

 '''

-INDEX

-{ usmUserEngineID SnmpEngineID, usmUserName SnmpAdminString usmUserSecurityName SnmpAdminString usmUserCloneFrom RowPointer, usmUserAuthProtocol AutonomousType, usmUserAuthKeyChange KeyChange, usmUserName SnmpAdminString, SnmpAdminString, usmUserOwnAuthKeyChange KeyChange, usmUserPrivProtocol AutonomousType, usmUserPrivKeyChange KeyChange, usmUserOwnPrivKeyChange KeyChange, OCTET STRING, usmUserPublic usmUserStorageType StorageType, usmUserStatus RowStatus } usmUserEngineID OBJECT-TYPE SYNTAX SnmpEngineID MAX-ACCESS not-accessible STATUS current DESCRIPTION "An SNMP engine's administratively-unique identifier.
-In a simple agent, this value is always that agent's own snmpEngineID value.
-The value can also take the value of the snmpEngineID of a remote SNMP engine with which this user can communicate. ::= { usmUserEntry 1 } usmUserName OBJECT-TYPE SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS not-accessible STATUS current DESCRIPTION "A human readable string representing the name of the user.
-This is the (User-based Security) Model dependent security ID. ::= { usmUserEntry 2 } usmUserSecurityName OBJECT-TYPE SYNTAX SnmpAdminString read-only MAX-ACCESS STATUS current DESCRIPTION "A human readable string representing the user in
+'''

+::= { usmUserEntry 1 }

+OBJECT-TYPE

+usmUserName

+SnmpAdminString (SIZE(1..32))

+SYNTAX

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION "A human readable string representing the name of

+the user.

+This is the (User-based Security) Model dependent

+security ID.

+::= { usmUserEntry 2 }

+usmUserSecurityName OBJECT-TYPE

+SYNTAX SnmpAdminString

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION "A human readable string representing the user in

 Security Model independent format.

-The default transformation of the User-based Security Model dependent security ID to the securityName and vice versa is the identity function so that the securityName is the same as the userName. ::= { usmUserEntry 3 } usmUserCloneFrom OBJECT-TYPE SYNTAX RowPointer MAX-ACCESS read-create STATUS current DESCRIPTION "A pointer to another conceptual row in this usmUserTable.
-The user in this other conceptual row is called the clone-from user.
-When a new user is created (i.e., a new conceptual row is instantiated in this table), the privacy and authentication parameters of the new user must be cloned from its clone-from user.
-These parameters are: - authentication protocol (usmUserAuthProtocol) - privacy protocol (usmUserPrivProtocol) They will be copied regardless of what the current value is.
-Cloning also causes the initial values of the secret authentication key (authKey) and the secret encryption key (privKey) of the new user to be set to the same value as the corresponding secret of the clone-from user.
+The default transformation of the User-based Security

+Model dependent security ID to the securityName and

+vice versa is the identity function so that the

+securityName is the same as the userName.

+::= { usmUserEntry 3 }

+usmUserCloneFrom OBJECT-TYPE

+SYNTAX RowPointer

+MAX-ACCESS read-create

+STATUS

+current

+DESCRIPTION "A pointer to another conceptual row in this

+usmUserTable.
+The user in this other conceptual

+row is called the clone-from user.

+When a new user is created (i.e., a new conceptual

+row is instantiated in this table), the privacy and

+authentication parameters of the new user must be

+cloned from its clone-from user.
+These parameters are:

+- authentication protocol (usmUserAuthProtocol)

+- privacy protocol (usmUserPrivProtocol)

+They will be copied regardless of what the current

+value is.

+Cloning also causes the initial values of the secret

+'''

+authentication key (authKey) and the secret encryption

+key (privKey) of the new user to be set to the same values as the corresponding secrets of the clone-from user to allow the KeyChange process to occur as required during user creation.

 The first time an instance of this object is set by a management operation (either at or after its instantiation), the cloning process is invoked.
 Subsequent writes are successful but invoke no action to be taken by the receiver.
 The cloning process fails with an 'inconsistentName' error if the conceptual row representing the clone-from user does not exist or is not in an active state when the cloning process is invoked.

-When this object is read, the ZeroDotZero OID is returned. ::= { usmUserEntry 4 } usmUserAuthProtocol OBJECT-TYPE
+When this object is read, the ZeroDotZero OID is returned.

+::= { usmUserEntry 4 }